 Javad Butah’s comprehensive approach to the tabla reflects his training by one of the instrument’s finest artists alive, Pandit Swapan Chaudhuri.
 He completed a Masters in Fine Arts at the California Institute of the Arts in Los Angeles, California.
 In addition to his impressive technique, Butah’s overall musicality leaves a lasting impression on listeners and has made him an in-demand young artist.

 Performing Arts and Culture programs are presented by Wells Fargo.
-Major support for Performing Arts programs comes from Nancy C. Allen, Ellen Gritz and Milton Rosenau, the City of Houston through Houston Arts Alliance, and the Anchorage Foundation.
-Generous funding also provided by AARP, The Clayton Fund, Miller Theatre Advisory Board, New England Foundation for the Arts.
-Additional support provided by the Wortham Foundation, the Texas Commission on the Arts, and through contributions from the Friends of Asia Society, a premier group of individuals and organizations committed to bringing exceptional programming and exhibitions to Asia Society Texas Center.
+Major support for Performing Arts programs comes from Nancy C. Allen, Chinhui Juhn and Eddie Allen, Ellen Gritz and Milton Rosenau, the City of Houston through Houston Arts Alliance, The Hearst Foundation, The Brown Foundation, Mary Lawrence Porter, Houston Endowment, and the Anchorage Foundation of Texas.
+Generous funding also provided by AARP, The Clayton Fund, The Cullen Trust for the Performing Arts, Miller Theatre Advisory Board.
+Additional support provided by the Wortham Foundation, the Texas Commission on the Arts, National Endowment for the Arts, and through contributions from the Friend of Asia Society, a dedicated group of individuals and organizations committed to bringing exceptional programming and exhibitions to Asia Society Texas Center.
 This presentation of Grand Tapestry is sponsored in part by the City of Houston through the Miller Theatre Advisory Board.

 Miller Outdoor Theatre